avolve-dao/avolve/README.md

 4. **Pattern Recognition**: The repeating patterns in the 3-6-9 system make it easier for users to recognize and predict behaviors and relationships.

 Learn more in our [Sacred Geometry Design System](./docs/sacred-geometry-design-system.md) documentation.

+## 🏛️ DAO Ownership & Schema Governance

+This project, its codebase, and all database schema/migrations are owned, controlled, and managed by the **Avolve DAO**.
+Currently, the DAO is stewarded by its founder, Joshua Seymour, who acts as the benevolent dictator to ensure rapid progress and alignment with the Avolve vision.
+The explicit goal is for the DAO to mature into a fully decentralized, community-governed organization that collectively manages all assets, code, and decision-making.

+- **DAO Governance:** Schema and code changes are submitted as Pull Requests and require DAO review/approval.
+As the DAO matures, governance will transition to on-chain voting and collective decision-making.
+- **Transparency:** All migrations, schema docs, and Supabase configuration are public and version-controlled.
+- **Best Practices:** Every migration enables Row Level Security (RLS), policies, and is fully documented.
+- **How to Propose Changes:** See [CONTRIBUTING.md](./CONTRIBUTING.md) for details on submitting proposals and schema changes for DAO review.

+For a complete, up-to-date reference of all tables, columns, and relationships, see [docs/database/schema.md](./docs/database/schema.md).

+## 🧑‍💻 Developer & Contributor Onboarding

+- **Type Safety**: All backend logic uses auto-generated types from the Supabase schema ([src/types/database.ts](./src/types/database.ts)).
+- **Enum Enforcement**: Core tables and business logic use enums for `token_type`, `metric_type`, and `user_role` ([see migration](./supabase/migrations/20250415222000_create_enums.sql)).
+- **RLS & Security**: Every table uses Row Level Security (RLS) with granular policies ([see schema docs](./docs/database/schema.md)).
+- **Testing**: Automated integration tests validate RLS and enum constraints ([tests/integration/rls-enum-logic.test.ts](./tests/integration/rls-enum-logic.test.ts)).

+## 🏁 Quickstart for Users, Admins, and AI

+1. **Users**: Sign up, claim daily tokens, and progress through your personal and collective journeys.
+2. **Admins**: Use the admin dashboard to manage tokens, metrics, and user roles.
+All actions are logged and governed by DAO policies.
+3. **AI/Developers**: Reference the ER diagram and unified types for rapid, safe feature development.
+All schema changes are managed via migrations and PRs.

 ## 🛠️ Tech Stack